A GreaseMonkey script for obtaining information about links on a web page.

 LinkQuery is activated by clicking on a link, while holding down the Ctrl and Shift keys on the keyboard.
 A small information pane opens next to the link when the query has been sent:

 When the reply from the server is received, the information is displayed as shown:

 You don't have to wait for the results for one link to be returned before querying another, just fire off multiple requests and wait for the results of each to come back.
 The results windows can be dragged around the screen using the mouse (grab them near the edge), and the results can be highlighted and copied to the clipboard using the normal keyboard shortcuts.
 Results windows can be closed at any time (even before the results have been received) by clicking on the Close link.

 If the server returns an error, such as a '404 Not Found' response, then results are still displayed:

-If you are using Firefox, and have the Greasemonkey extension, you can install this script by clicking the Download link.
+If you are using Firefox, and have the Greasemonkey extension, you can install this script now.